lenz99/incubate/README.md

 plan(multisession, workers = 4)
 ```

 That’s it.
-You do *not* have to change any function calls. `incubate` is
+You do *not* have to change any function calls as `incubate`
-`future`-aware.
-Consult the [`future`-package on
+is `future`-aware.
+Consult the documentation of the [`future`-package on
 CRAN](https://CRAN.R-project.org/package=future) for more information
-about futures and about supported computation plans.
+about this framework and its supported computation plans.

 When you are done with the heavy computing, it is best practice to
 release the parallel connections via `plan(sequential)`.